baylee-maki/baylee-maki808/prompt-log.md

 **Purpose:** I needed help interpreting the required repository structure and determining which folders and README files to create.

 **How I used the response:** I created the required docs, models, data, and analysis folders and added stub README.md files to the appropriate folders.

+### Prompt 3
+**Prompt:** Help me format my previous resume as a Markdown resume for my GitHub portfolio.

+**How I used the response:** I reviewed and edited the draft before adding it to RESUME.md.